nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/open_results_module.md

 Lesson 3: Applying Open Result Framework to your Research

 Lesson 4: Providing Equitable Opportunities and Credit for Contributors to Results

+**Interested in reading the full module outline and giving feedback?
+Join the discussion at [LearnOpenScience](https://github.com/learnopenscience/TOPS-Modules-Objectives-Outlines).**

 # Suggested Resources
 *Interested in exploring ‘Open Results’ while we develop the module?
 Here are some resources to get you started:*